-Coding and Billing are complicated and can be HUGE problems for Compliance.
+Coding and Billing are complicated and can be huge problems for Compliance.

-- One of the greatest risk areas for healthcare providers' compliance problems - Must be complete and accurate - Must represent reasonable and necessary services - If in doubt... always ask!!!!
+- One of the greatest risk areas for healthcare providers' compliance problems

+- Must be complete and accurate

+- Must represent reasonable and necessary services

+- If in doubt... always ask!!!!

 Don't make it up!

-False Claims Violations

-Imposes liability on any person who knowingly:
+A False Claims Violation imposes liability on any person who knowingly:

-- Presents or causes to be submitted a false or fraudulent claim for payment - Makes or uses a false record or statement material to a false or fraudulent claim or material to an obligation to pay - Conceals or avoids or decreases an obligation to pay money to the government - Also imposes liability for conspiracy to violate the FCA - Encourages and protects whistleblowers - Qui tam actions - Prohibits retaliation against whistleblowers - Tennessee False Claims Act | TAF
+- Presents or causes to be submitted a false or fraudulent claim for payment - Makes or uses a false record or statement material to a false or fraudulent claim or material to an obligation to pay - Conceals or avoids or decreases an obligation to pay money to the government